ucsb-csw8/w22/ref/labtocode.md

 ### The main program

-📄 **The program** (i.e., "your program"/"main program") will need to get the user input and call the function to produce the requested output.
+📄 **The program** (i.e., "your program" or "main program") will need to get the user input and call the function to produce the requested output.
 The main program has to be implemented _inside_ the `if __name__ == "__main__":` block.
 Your code in this block **must** call the function that you defined _above it_ (remember: only the _function definitions_ and `import` statements should be placed outside of this block).

 In the lab instructions, after we implemented the function, we are supposed to: